 In May 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2011-04, Fair Value Measurement.
-The changes to the existing guidance included how and when the valuation premise of highest and best use applies, the application of premiums and discounts, as well as new required disclosures (included in Note 7).
+The changes to the existing guidance included how and when the valuation premise of highest and best use applies, the application of premiums and discounts, as well as new required disclosures (included in Note 8).
 We adopted this standard on January 1, 2012 and there was no material impact on our consolidated financial statements.

 In June 2011, the FASB issued ASU No. 2011-05, Presentation of Comprehensive Income.
 This standard eliminates the current option to report other comprehensive income and its components in the statement of changes in equity.
 An entity can elect to present items of net income and other comprehensive income in one continuous statement or in two separate, but consecutive statements.
-This standard will not change the items that constitute net income and other comprehensive income or the earnings per unit computation (which will continue to be based on net income).
+This standard will not change the items that constitute net income and other comprehensive income, when an item of other comprehensive income must be reclassified to net income or the earnings per unit computation (which will continue to be based on net income).
 We adopted this standard on January 1, 2012 utilizing the two statement approach and there was no material impact on our consolidated financial statements.